short-billed-honeycreeper-1600

 Short-billed Honeycreeper

-Breeding: The breeding season for Short-billed Honeycreepers typically occurs from March to June.
+Breeding: The breeding season for Short-billed Honeycreepers occurs from March to June.
 They build small cup-shaped nests in trees or bushes, where the female will lay 2-3 eggs.
 Both parents share the responsibility of incubating the eggs and feeding the chicks.

-Conservation status: The Short-billed Honeycreeper is considered to be of Least Concern by the IUCN.
+Conservation Status: The Short-billed Honeycreeper is considered to be of Least Concern by the IUCN.

 MALE